 These are part of a series of over 150 GPS surveyed points which make up the Programme’s ground control network, to which all our surveys relate.
 Established using GPS observations, the network ties in with the primary Ordnance Survey network which replaces the bench marks previously used with more traditional survey methods.

-Location diagrams for each marker can be downloaded here from the National Coastal Monitoring website.
+Location diagrams for each marker can be downloaded here.

 After major events such as big storms, we carry out post-storm beach surveys.
 These are typically along a reduced number of profiles at the most vulnerable points along the beach.
 These profiles are agreed with the engineers responsible for each beach in advance.
 The number of post-storm profiles at a site can change to reflect areas of damage to the beach.